Purity of critical cohomology and Kac's conjecture: Introduction

-where the middle term is the free unital tensor algebra in the category of $\mathbb{Z}^{Q_0}$-graded mixed Hodge structures, is an isomorphism.
-The cohomological DT invariants are then defined to be the graded pieces of the Lie algebra $\mathfrak{g}_{\prim}$, and the invariants $\Omega_{\gamma}(q)$ then acquire a new interpretation, as the weight polynomials $\Omega_{\gamma}(q)=\chi_q(\mathfrak{g}_{\prim,\gamma},q)$.
-Purity of $\mathcal{H}^{\Sp}_{\tilde{Q},W}$, in the sense that the weight degree equals the cohomological degree for every homogeneous element, then implies purity of the generators, and in this way we do indeed recover a new proof of Kac's theorem. \removelastskip .5\baselineskip {\bf Acknowledgements.} I would like to thank Sven Meinhardt for originally bringing my attention to this problem and the link to quivers with potential.
+\removelastskip .5\baselineskip {\bf Acknowledgements.} I would like to thank Sven Meinhardt for originally bringing my attention to this problem and the link to quivers with potential, and for working with me on the foundational results that lie in the background of this paper.
 I was supported by the SFB/TR 45 ``Periods, Moduli Spaces and Arithmetic of Algebraic Varieties'' of the DFG (German Research Foundation) during the research contained in this paper, and I would like to thank Daniel Huybrechts for getting me to Bonn.
 While completing the writing of the paper, and undertaking corrections, I was employed at the EPFL, supported by the Advanced Grant ``Arithmetic and physics of Higgs moduli spaces'' No. 320593 of the European Research Council.
 I would also like to thank Northwestern University for providing excellent working conditions during the writing of this paper, and Ezra Getzler and Kevin Costello for very helpful suggestions while I was there.
 This work was partly supported by the NSF RTG grant DMS-0636646.
+I would also like to thank the anonymous referee for numerous very helpful suggestions regarding the presentation of what follows.